Grand Lodge of Maine Home

 Review of the Major Symbols and Working Tools of the Three Degrees:

-The Trowel: As the trowel receives special notice in the Third Degree, the instructor may wish to discuss its symbolic implications in some detail with the new master mason.
-(Maine Masonic Textbook, p.
-50.)
-As in the case with so much of symbolic ritual, tremendous range of implications are compressed within the symbol of the trowel.
-The following presents a possible avenue of development by the instructor and the new master mason.
+The Trowel: As the trowel receives special notice in the Third Degree, the instructor may wish to discuss its symbolic implications in some detail with the new Master Mason.
+As in the case with so much of symbolic ritual, tremendous range of implications is compressed within the symbol of the trowel.
+The following presents a possible avenue of development by the instructor and the new Master Mason.

 What should be the motivation which activates a brother as he takes the symbolic trowel in hand and joins this society of brothers?

-Brother Joseph Fort Newton calls the compasses the most spiritual of symbols (The Religion of Masonry, p.
-53).
-William Blake's "The Ancient of Days," a depiction of the Creator with the Compasses (reprinted in The Craft and Its Symbols, p.
-19), though highly anthropomorphic gives us more poignantly than can words Divine symbolism of this instrument - establishing the bounds of creation and scribing the pathways of order in chaos.
+Brother Joseph Fort Newton calls the compasses the most spiritual of symbols.
+William Blake’s “The Ancient of Days,” a depiction of the Creator with the Compasses though highly anthropomorphic gives us more poignantly than can words Divine symbolism of this instrument – establishing the bounds of creation and scribing the pathways of order in chaos.
 There is an intimate relationship between this symbolism of Divine creation and the symbolic use of the compasses by the individual mason in keeping his thoughts and actions within due bounds with all mankind.
-The new master mason should ponder why friendship, morality, and brotherly love are said to be contained within the points of the compasses.
+The new Master Mason should ponder why friendship, morality, and brotherly love are said to be contained within the points of the compasses.

 Interestingly, the compasses was utilized by operative masons to prove their squares upon which the right relationships of their building depended.
 Supplemental Sheet M.M. - 1 explains this method.